vjabhi000985/CODSOFT/ToDoList/README.md

 We# ToDOList Application

 ## Introduction
 Welcome to the ToDoList application, a project developed during an internship at CODSOFT.
+This is the first task of the internship.

 ## Project Description
 This project is a simple To-Do List application built using Python and Tkinter.
 The application follows the MVC (Model-View-Controller) architecture to organize the codebase efficiently.